TUAS-Serious-Games-Lab/SGL-Analytics/docs/Tutorial.md

 ## Backend Configuration

 For the application to be able to use a SGLAnalytics backend server, it must be registered there first.
-This is done using `SGL.Analytics.Backend.AppRegistrationTool` that registers the apps described by JSON files in a given directory.
+This is done using the `SGL.Analytics.Backend.AppRegistrationTool` executable that registers the apps described by JSON files in a given directory.
 These files specify the app name and app API token as used above, and they can furthermore specify a set of application-specific user properties to take upon user registration.
 An example for such a file is given below.
 ```json